opensafely-core/osrelease/README.md

   * force-pushes `release-candidates` to the study repo
   * outputs a URL to the "create Pull Request" page in github for the `release-candidates` branch of the study repo

+The benefit of maintaining a separate *redaction repo* is that when new outputs are generated and written to that repo, the usual git tools can be used to diff outputs, making it easier to reapply redactions or decide where new redactions should be applied.